stormchaserroleplaying/stormchaserRPG/Combat/DamageandHealing/Damage/index.md

 Sacred damage, dealt by a cleric's *flame strike* spell or an angel's smiting weapon, sears the flesh like fire and overloads the spirit with power.

 ### Slashing
 Swords, axes and monsters' claws deal slashing damage.
-Melee attacks that deal slashing damage have advantage to hit targets defending with Dexterity defence and disadvantage to hit targets defending with Strength defence.
+When you defend with Strength defence, you have +1d to your Strength defence vs melee attacks that deal slashing damage.
+When you defend with Dexterity defence, you have -1d to your Dexterity defence vs melee attacks that deal slashing damage.

 ### Sonic
 A concussive burst of sound, such as the effect of the *thunderwave* spell, deals sonic damage.